jamwaffles/jamwaffles.github.io/content/tmi-ethercrab-io-uring.md

 +++
 layout = "post"
-title = "This Month In Rust EtherCat: `io_uring`" slug = "this-month-in-rust-ethercrab-io-uring-ethercrab" started_date = "2024-02-23 15:29:34"
+title = "This Month In Rust EtherCat: `io_uring`" slug = "this-month-in-rust-ethercat-io-uring-ethercrab" started_date = "2024-02-23 15:29:34"
 draft = true
 # TODO
-# date = "2023-10-12 14:11:00"
+date = "2024-02-23"

 # [extra]
 # image = "/images/ethercat.jpg"
 +++

+- Waiting for 0.4 release
-- Coming in 0.4.0: `io_uring` support!
+- Available in 0.4.0: `io_uring` support!
 For excellent performance with minimal CPU overhead.
 - Alternative to current `smol` impl

 <!-- more -->

 {% callout() %}

 Are you looking to use Rust in your next EtherCAT deployment?
-Need help performance tuning an existing EtherCrab app?
-I'm who you need!
-Send me a message at [james@wapl.es](mailto:james@wapl.es) to discuss your needs.
+Experiencing jitter or latency issues in an existing EtherCrab app?
+I can help!
+Send me an email at [james@wapl.es](mailto:james@wapl.es) to discuss your needs.

 {% end %}